shenhuqiji/DAN/README.md

 # DAN: A new architecture of semantic segmentation called Dense-Attention Networks.

 ## Recommend improved code: https://github.com/shenhuqiji/DAN.
-If useful to you, please star to support my work.
+If useful to you, please start to support my work.
 Thanks.

 ## Citing
 If you find DAN useful in your research, please consider citing: